melissajclark/wp-content/plugins/quick-featured-images/README.txt

 You can add, change and delete every rule whenever you want.
 So you get an **unlimited and precise set of rules** for automatic default featured images in your website.

+= Automatic Default Featured Images: Options =

+You can switch between

+1. **overwriting existing featured images** or
+2. **keeping them unchanged**.

+The latter setting is the default.
+The option is used every time a post is saved.

-= Additional columns in posts lists =
+= Additional sortable image column in posts lists =

-Quick Featured Images adds a column in posts lists.
+Quick Featured Images adds a new column in posts lists.
 The additional column shows the currently assigned featured image of each post.
+The new column called 'Featured Image' is sortable by the image ID.

-With that you can get a **quick overview about all used images**.
+With that column you can get a **quick overview about all used images**.
 You can also see posts with no featured image at a glance.

 Under **'Featured Images'** &gt; **'Image Columns'** you can switch on and off the additional image column for every single post type, even custom post types if they support thumbnails.